“Semi-Charmed Life” Lyrics Meaning (Third Eye Blind)

 Still it’s all that I want to do, just a little now

-Feel myself, head made of the ground
+Feel myself, heavy on the ground

 I’m scared, I’m not coming down